anatawa12/AvatarOptimizer/.docs/content/docs/developers/component-api/index.md

 For components that supports configuring, to keep compatibility with future features that enabled by default, you need extra attention for the configuration.
 See document below for more details.

+Configuring component is only supported just after adding component.
+It's unsupported to configure component that is already added to the GameObject.
+This is because some future functionality might be incompatible with the existing component configuration.

+In fact, the Remove Mesh in Box invert option added in 1.8.0 changes the meaning of box, therefore it's incompatible with tools intended only for 1.7 and earlier.

 ## Getting Started

 To use Component API, you have to reference `com.anatawa12.avatar-optimizer.runtime` assembly in your assembly definition file.